-Founder and co-owner of the multi-million pound lingerie company MJM International and recently voted number one woman in business by Glamour Magazine.
+Founder and co-owner of the multi-million pound lingerie company Ultimo and past winner of Glamour Magasine woman in business.
 Michelle was born in 1971 and grew up in Glasgow’s East End.
 With no qualifications she had to leave school at 15 to find a job after illness left her father confined to a wheelchair.
 She joined Labatt Breweries and rapidly rose from office junior to become senior sales and marketing manager aged just 20-years-old.
 After being made redundant and having her second child, in October 1996 she set about designing an ultra comfortable yet attractive cleavage-enhancing bra.
 Soon she formed MJM and patented her Ultimo bra.
 In August 1999, a month after having her third child, Mone launched Ultimo at Selfridges in London.
 Michelle remains one of the UK’s greatest recent mumpreneur success stories.

 The ‘Curry Queen’ – was born in India in 1956 and moved to the UK in 1975.
 The mother of two started her business by making Indian food in her kitchen, so disillusioned was she with what was available in her local supermarket.
 In 1986 Perween founded S&A Foods and was soon supplying chilled and frozen dishes to Asda and Morrisons.
 To keep pace with demand, S&A Foods had to build a factory in Derby, creating 100-plus jobs.
 By 1996 the success of S&A meant larger premises were again required.
 Almost 600 now work for the company in Derby.
 Perween has been awarded an MBE and CBE and her company now turns over more than £75m.

 Annabel was motivated to write books about children's nutrition following the tragic death of her three-month-old first-born, the result of a viral infection.
 Her first book – The Complete Toddler and Baby Meal Planner (1991) – is a UK cookery book bestseller.
-Now, 20 books on, Annabel is known as the 'Guru of baby care' and partly works as a consultant to large food businesses.
+Now, more than 35 books on, Annabel is known as the 'Guru of baby care' and partly works as a consultant to large food businesses.
 She also writes for The Times, The Daily Mail and the Sunday Mirror, Practical Parenting, BBC Good Food and Sainsbury's Magazine.
 In 2007, in partnership with Sainsbury’s, Annabel launched a range of food products for children called Eat Fussy.
 She also developed a range of equipment for preparing baby food and has launched an app providing recipes and tips for feeding toddlers.